pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 image = pygame.image.load("my-image.png")
 ```

-In this example, I assume that `my-image.png` is the name of the image file.
-Your file will have a different name, so change the code to reflect that.
+In this example, the image file is called `my-image.png`.
+It will be different for you.
+Make sure to type the name of the file you want to load.

-Again, the `load` function gives us a result, and we use the `=` symbol to give this result a name: `image`.
+What the line does is this:

+1. It uses the function `pygame.image.load` to load an image into memory.
+2. The function knows what image to read because we tell it the name of the file: "my-image.png".
+It will be different in your case.
+3. The function "returns" an "object" that represents the image in the program.
+4. We give a name to this "object" so that we can use it later.
+We call it `image`, using the equals `=` symbol.
 We could have called it anything else.

 Now we draw the image on the screen.
-To do this, we use the function `blit`:
+To do this, we use the function `blit`, which lives inside the object that we called `screen`:

 ```python
 screen.blit(image, [0, 0])
 ```

-Notice that `blit` lives inside `screen`.
 "Blit" is a technical term, don't worry too much about the funny word.
-What it means here is "draw the image on the screen".
+What it means here is "draw the thing we called `image` on the thing we called `screen`".

 ## Actually displaying the result